 We use a healthy mix of classical educational traditions, modern research-based teaching methods, and good old-fashioned Play (capital P intended) to create a safe, supportive, and fun learning environment for our students.
+Each day’s after school routine is designed to bring out the best in your children and give them lots to tell you about when they get home!

 At each level of development, whether working on their own or in teams, we teach our students to solve problems by asking questions, utilizing their own skills and learning new ones.
 Students are constantly creating works which can benefit themselves and their own communities.